-One of the first questions I ask our Warehouse Management students is, “Do you know your operating costs?”, and our Production Planning Management students, “Do you know the cost to produce one of your items?”
-After five years of training, I can count on one hand how many students were able to answer these questions, which immediately tells me their company does not utilize cost accounting.
+One of the first questions I ask our Warehouse Management students is, “Do you know your operating costs?” and our Production Planning Management students, “Do you know the cost to produce one of your items?”
+After ten years of training, I can count on one hand how many students were able to answer these questions, which immediately tells me their company does not utilize cost accounting.

-The reason students are unable to answer the question is their company only has what is called management and financial accounting in place.
-Management accounting focuses on historical and estimated data management needs to conduct ongoing operations and do long-range planning.
-The purpose of management accounting is to accumulate financial information for use in making economic decisions.
+The reason students are unable to answer the question is their company only has what is called financial accounting in place.
+Financial accounting focuses on historical and estimated data management needs to conduct ongoing operations, report to the IRS and owners/shareholders, and plan long-range.
+Financial accounting’s purpose is to accumulate financial information to make economic decisions.

-Financial accounting focuses on gathering historical financial information to be used in preparing financial statements that meet the needs of investors, creditors, and other external users of financial information.
+Financial accounting focuses on gathering historical financial information to prepare financial statements that meet the needs of investors, creditors, and other external users of financial information.
 The statements include a balance sheet, income statement, retained earnings statement, and statement of cash flows.
-Although these financial statements are useful to management as well as to external users, additional reports, schedules, and analyses are required for management’s use in planning and controlling operations.
+Although these financial statements are useful to management and external users, additional reports, schedules, and analyses are required for management’s use in planning and controlling operations.

-Management and financial accounting focus on the company’s operations as a whole and cannot provide the detail necessary to accurately determine product costs and pricing.
-At best all they can do is provide averages.
+Financial accounting focuses on the company’s operations and cannot provide the detail necessary to determine product costs and pricing accurately.
+At best, all they can do is provide averages.
 In addition, cost accounting provides the detailed cost information management needs to control current operations and plan for the future.
-Management uses this information to decide how to allocate resources to the most efficient and profitable areas of the business.
+Management uses this information to decide how to allocate resources to the business’s most efficient and profitable areas.

-Principles of cost accounting have been developed to enable manufacturers to process the many different costs associated with manufacturing and to provide built-in control features.
-The information produced by a cost accounting system provides a basis for determining accurate product costs and selling prices, and it helps management to plan and control operations.
+Principles of cost accounting have been developed to enable manufacturers to process the many costs associated with manufacturing and provide built-in control features.
+The information produced by a cost accounting system provides a basis for determining accurate product costs and selling prices, and it helps managers plan and control operations.

 Determining Product Costs and Pricing